-Project is currently in the design development stage.
+Project is in the design stages awaiting results of funding applications.

 On arrival to the site the expansive views of the Nullaki Peninsula, limestone cliffs, the distant Knapp Head and the discrete views of the Ocean Beach Point are currently blocked by the existing two storey clubhouse.
 The proposed building is positioned out of the line of sight and nestled into the landscape opening up the views to the public and creating a new large grassed public open space.

 The architectural form is a considered and site specific response to the surrounding natural environment.
 The curved forms of the building and landscaping walls are inspired by the swell lines that wrap around Wilson Head.
 The curved form enables a fluid interaction between separate public and club facilities.
 The softness of the form is intended to compliment rather than compete with the surrounding natural environment.